marktheknife/sunpower-web-monitor/README.md

 ## PVS Solar Energy Dashboard

-The **PVS Solar Energy Dashboard** is a web-based viewer for monitoring data from a SunPower solar system that uses a **PVS5** or **PVS6** gateway.
-It reports the model and serial numbers of provisioned devices (battery excluded, if installed).
-It also displays power production, power consumption, and mains voltages.
-Each panel in your solar array reports its DC voltage, DC current, and microinverter AC voltages.
+The **PVS Solar Energy Dashboard** is a web-based viewer for monitoring a SunPower solar system that uses a **PVS5** or **PVS6** gateway.
+It displays the system's power production, consumption, and mains voltages.
+It shows each solar panel's DC voltage, DC current, and microinverter AC voltages.
+In addition, the Dashboard reports the model and serial numbers of all provisioned devices (gateways, panels, power meters).

-> ⚠️ **Note:** Battery storage status is **not currently supported**.
+> ⚠️ **Note:** Battery storage data is **NOT** supported.
+Unfortunately the Dashboard's creator does not have a *SunVault* battery to assist with feature development.
-> This feature will be added in the future once a generous anonymous donor funds the installation of a *SunVault* at the author’s residence.
-If you know such a person, please invite them to check out this project!

 > 🔗 From this point forward, the PVS Solar Energy Dashboard will be referred to as the **Dashboard**.